promi/mumble-pluginbot-plusplus/README.md

 - libprotobuf
 - protobuf (for the protoc compiler)
 - libmpdclient
-- libuv (will most likely be an optional dependency in the future)
+- libuv (optional)
 - uvw (is automatically pulled in via a Git submodule)

 On Debian you can get the dependencies using Apt:

-    sudo apt-get install build-essential automake libtool pkg-config libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler
+    sudo apt-get install build-essential meson pkg-config libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler

 On Ubuntu 14.04 (Trusty Thar) (GCC) you have to also add the `ubuntu-toolchain-r/test` PPA:

     sudo apt-add-repository "ppa:ubuntu-toolchain-r/test"
-    sudo apt-get install build-essential automake libtool g++-4.9 libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler
+    sudo apt-get install build-essential meson g++-4.9 libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler

 ## Building + Installing

-The repository is autotools-based, you have to regenerate the configure script:
+The repository is meson-based, you have to create a build directory with meson:

-    ./autogen.sh
+    meson debug

-Then the usual autotools process applies:
+Then enter the directory and run ninja:

-    ./configure
-    make
+    cd debug
+    ninja
-    sudo make install
+    sudo ninja install

-There is experimental support for Debian Jessie and Ubuntu Trusty, invoke configure like this:

-    CXX='g++ -std=c++1y' ./configure --without-libuv

-It also works without installing. libtool provides a wrapper script for this:
+It also works without installing.

-    ./mumble-pluginbot-plusplus --help
+    debug/mumble-pluginbot-plusplus --help

 A running mpd is currently necessary or the bot will crash, there is a script included to start mpd: